honestbleeps/Reddit-Enhancement-Suite/CONTRIBUTING.md

   - `environment.js`: specific environment settings for Firefox
   - `package.json`: the project manifest for the Firefox add-on

-##### Safari (`safari/`)

-  - `Info.plist`: the project manifest
-  - `background-safari.html`: the "background html page" for RES, necessary for Safari extensions
-  - `background.entry.js`: the "background page" for RES, necessary for Safari extensions
-  - `environment.js`: specific environment settings for Safari

 ## Building development versions of the extension

 #### First time installation